Piraran/estuary-to-daw-workshop/README.md

    To install this repository click con the green "Code" button.
 Then click on "Download Repository".
 Afterwards decompress the zip at your preferred location.
    ![Download Dialog](images/download-repository.jpg)

-2. SuperCollider - A synthesis server, language and integrated development environment (IDE).
+2. `SuperCollider` - A synthesis server, language and integrated development environment (IDE).

-   To install SuperCollider please follow the instructions [here](https://supercollider.github.io/downloads).
+   To install `SuperCollider` please follow the instructions [here](https://supercollider.github.io/downloads).

-3. SuperDirt - A SuperCollider extension that handles [TidalCycles](https://tidalcycles.org/)/MiniTidal messages to produce sound or send midi messages elsewhere.
+3. `SuperDirt` - A `SuperCollider` extension that handles [TidalCycles](https://tidalcycles.org/)/MiniTidal messages to produce sound or send midi messages elsewhere.

-   To install SuperDirt run the following line in the SuperCollider IDE:
+   To install `SuperDirt` run the following line in the `SuperCollider` IDE:

    ```supercollider
    include("SuperDirt");
    ```

-4. Vowel Quark - A SuperCollider extension that contains vowel-like filter (required by SuperDirt).
+4. Vowel Quark - A `SuperCollider` extension that contains vowel-like filter (required by `SuperDirt`).

-   To install the quark run the follwing line in the SuperCollider IDE:
+   To install the quark run the follwing line in the `SuperCollider` IDE:

    ```supercollider
    Quarks.install("https://github.com/supercollider-quarks/Vowel");
    ```

-5. SC3 Plugins (optional) - A suite of SuperCollider extensions, useful for extra synths made available in SuperCollider for Estuary's MiniTidal.
+5. SC3 Plugins (optional) - A suite of `SuperCollider` extensions, useful for extra synths made available in `SuperCollider` for Estuary's `MiniTidal`.

    To install the plugins you can download the build for your OS [here](https://supercollider.github.io/sc3-plugins/).

-6. Node.js - A JavaScript environment necessary to run SuperDirtSocket (read below).
+6. `Node.js` - A JavaScript environment necessary to run `SuperDirtSocket` (read below).

    To install follow the instructions [here](https://nodejs.org/en/download).

-7. SuperDirtSocket - In charge of communicating [OSC messages](https://en.wikipedia.org/wiki/Open_Sound_Control) (containing audio event data) coming from Estuary to SuperCollider.
+7. `SuperDirtSocket` - In charge of communicating [OSC messages](https://en.wikipedia.org/wiki/Open_Sound_Control) (containing audio event data) coming from Estuary to `SuperCollider`.

-   This repository is already setup to use SuperDirt socket (more instructions below).
+   This repository is already setup to use `SuperDirt` socket (more instructions below).
 For use elsewhere places, please refer to [these instructions](https://github.com/piraran/superDirtSocket).

 8. REAPER (OPTIONAL for the sample project, but feel free to substitute for your DAW of choice).